Gallery:

 A room devoted to the exhibition of works of art.

-You are invited to an opening reception to meet the artist!
+You are invited to an artist reception!

-Time: 12-2pm
+Time: 5-8pm

 Location: 157 Front Street North